 Eco friendly is on everyone’s minds these days, but how do we apply it to the wedding industry?

 We wanted to look at how we could minimise the waste created and what eco friendly options we could use in place of traditional ones.
 With people becoming more and more focussed on the way we treat our environment it only seems right the wedding industry also looks at the effects of hosting these events.
 Balloons, floating lanterns, single use straws and of course flowers all frequently used elements that create a lot of wastage.

 Couples are increasingly aware of sustainability and many are considering how they can incorporate it into their planning.
 Using local suppliers as much as possible we sought to reduce our carbon footprint as well as look at options that wouldn’t clog up the oceans and damage wildlife.

 Set on Hayling Island Hampshire, Tournerbury is a stunning 50 acre woodland.
 It’s perfect for a festival style wedding day and a licenced venue which also allows guests to camp on site, so there’s little need for transport everyone’s arrived!

-Wild Wedding Company researched and chose as many environmentally friendly options and suppliers as possible including supplying handmade furniture, made by Clair herself using sustainably sourced wood.
+Wild Wedding Company researched and chose as many environmentally friendly options and suppliers as possible including the use of tables made from sustainably sourced wood.